-Australian Shepherd Dog: Characteristics, Origin
+Australian Shepherd Dog: Origin, Characteristics, Lifespan

 The Australian Shepherd dog is a medium sized breed of dog which is also known simply as ‘Aussie’.
 Despite the name, the breed was originated in the Western United States, not Australia.
 It was developed around the time of the Gold Rush in the 1840s.